Cross-Gender Communication in Cyberspace

 considered cold and alienating (Walther, 1992), has become, in Marshall

-McLuhan's terms, a "cool" medium, one which is "high in participation or
+McLuhan's terms, a "cool" medium, one which is "high in

 completion by the audience" (McLuhan, 1964).
 People become highly